CingarBear/Beer-Logger/README.md

                   * The 'XAMMP' file you downloaded should be hilighted in green now.
              5. type and run the command: sudo ./xampp-linux-x64-7.4.8-0-installer.run

+ Planned Changes:
+ 1. Make it so database has table of beers (name, brewery, sweetness, hoppiness, bitterness, cost?, etc?)
+ 2. Make it so user can add a beer to the database.